 RATIONALE: Certain pediatric patients are best cared for in the home, where they can remain with their families.
 Due to the medical complexity of certain pediatric patients, more specialized staff is needed; therefore, services for pediatric patients with more intensive care needs are far more costly.

-For more information contact Carol Hudspeth, Executive Director Missouri Alliance for Home Care - 573-634-7772; carol@mahcmail.org
+Missouri Alliance for For more information contact Carol Hudspeth, Executive Director HOME CARE Missouri Alliance for Home Care - 573-634-7772; carol@mahcmail.org